 Setting up Stripe in your shop

-To set up Stripe in your shop, click Configuration in the shop management panel menu and then click Stripe.
+To set up Stripe in your shop, click Payment in the shop admin panel menu and then click Stripe.
 You can then change the following settings:

 Whether Stripe is available as a payment method.

 Whether to perform test payments or live payments.

 Where the payment method is available — either one of the delivery regions set up in your shop or the special value Everywhere.

 The test public/publishable key.
 This key will start pk_test_.

 The test secret key.
 This key will start sk_test_.